somatechlat/somafractalmemory/docs/onboarding-manual/project-context.md

 ## Mission

-To provide a reliable, scalable, and efficient memory management system that can handle complex data relationships while maintaining high performance and data integrity.
+To provide a reliable, scalable, and efficient memory management system that can handle distributed data relationships while maintaining high performance and data integrity.

 ## Goals